SamsungLabs/awesomeyaml/README.md

 ### Adding user-defined metadata

-Yamlfig allows its users to assign arbitrary metadata to any of the nodes in the config - this is done by (ab)using yaml tag mechanism.
+Awesomeyaml allows its users to assign arbitrary metadata to any of the nodes in the config - this is done by (ab)using yaml tag mechanism.
 At the core level, metadata are stored as a postfix to any tag which contains hex-encoded result of pickling python literals - this tag suffix can potentially be added to any other tag.

 > **Note:** although not directly enforced, official support for metadata is only limited to the cases where the top level element is a `dict`.
 You can try encoding other literals and there's a chance that everything will be fine (since internally metadata are unused), but we do not guarantee anything.
 Also, as explained later, our syntax extension only supports `dict` types.